 Innovative projects are something that Square Footage Inc. prides themselves on and they’re able to meld a number of different elements together to create both bold and subtle visual interest.

-One of the most common space saving trends Kristian notes involves the bath tub, and Kristian himself would select a luxurious shower as a fantastic way to upgrade a bathroom:
+One of the most common space saving trends involves the bath tub, and Kristian himself would select a luxurious shower as a fantastic way to upgrade a bathroom:

 People today, at least in my experience, don’t take baths as often or at all, so most would prefer a better, bigger shower.
 Clients who do not want to forego the tub completely, will usually request a freestanding tub and separate shower.

 In dealing with a smaller bathroom, something as simple as a focal point can create an optical illusion making a room appear larger than it really is.
-Kristian adds, "This is because you’re focused on the single element of the room, rather than the size of the room."
-And reminds clients:
+Kristian explains this is because you’re focused on the single element of the room, rather than the size of the room:

 In smaller spaces, less is almost always more.
 Choose one interesting focal point, and leave the rest as simple and unencumbered as possible.